Mental Health Services Degree

 Source: BLS Occupational Employment & Wage Statistics, May 2024.
 Salary range shows 25th–median–75th percentile (national).

-Best Schools for Mental and Social Health Services and Allied Professions
+Best Schools for Mental Health Services

 Top 20 of 48 schools ranked by DegreeOutlook Score.
 Click any row for full AI scenario analysis and earnings projections.